muktihari/fit/docs/runtime_registration.md

     garminFactory := factory.New()
     garminFactory.RegisterMesg(proto.Message{
-        Num: 65282, // I found this mesg num used by Garmin in their FIT file.
+        Num: 65282, // I found this mesg num is used by Garmin in their FIT file.
         Fields: []proto.Field{
             {
                 FieldBase: &proto.FieldBase{